aollivierre/IntuneDeviceMigration/Readme.md

 10. **Primary User Update After Migration**
     The script should update the primary user assignment after the migration is completed.
 This could potentially be extended to update all users based on the logic from the T-Bone script.

+11. **Build a UI using WPF or WinUI3 in VS/VS Code with XAML and C#** The script would appreciate a UI to guide the user through the various steps and options.
+I looked into WPF and WinUI3 and I started a general frame but my C#/XAML skills are still very modest :)

 ---